innertrends/Labs/ApiClients/Compass-Js/README.md

  ```  _itl.log(event); ```

- To query the logs database you must use the "stream" method   which accepts 1 parameters:
+ To query the logs database you must use the "stream" method   which accepts 1 parameter:

 Parameter | Optional | Description
 --- | --- | ---